 Tolmachevo serves Novosibirsk - which, with a population of 1.6 million, is the third-largest city in Russia after Moscow and St Petersburg - the administrative centre of the Novosibirsk region and the Siberian Federal District, and the largest business and cultural centre of the region.
 The airport's services are also used by residents of regions adjacent to Novosibirsk, from the cities of Tomsk, Barnaul, Novokuznetsk and Kemerovo.

-The advantageous geographical location and well-developed international network, connecting Novosibirsk with more than 90 domestic and international destinations, makes the airport a unique point of entry into the Siberian region, with the opportunity to travel to the regions of Lake Baikal, Altai, Buryatia, Khakassia and the Kamchatka Peninsula.
+The advantageous geographical location and well-developed international network, connecting Novosibirsk with more than 100 domestic and international destinations, makes the airport a unique point of entry into the Siberian region, with the opportunity to travel to the regions of Lake Baikal, Altai, Buryatia, Khakassia and the Kamchatka Peninsula.
 Novosibirsk is in a unique position for tourism: it is a starting point of many tours in Siberia, revealing the unique beauty of the Siberian region and the warmth of the local hospitality to the world.

 In addition to regional routes, Novosibirsk International Airport has a well-developed domestic and international network.
 There are more than 14 daily flights to Moscow, along with direct regular flights to a number of major cities in Germany, Czech Republic, Turkey and China, which provide excellent opportunities for incoming tourists from Europe and Asia.
-In the near future, the airport plans to begin operating flights to Helsinki, Milan and Tel Aviv, and increase the frequency of flights to Prague, Frankfurt, Dubai and other cities.
+In the near future, the airport plans to begin operating flights to Milan, Hannover, Warsaw and Tel Aviv, and increase the frequency of flights to Prague, Frankfurt, Dubai and other cities.

 Finally, this will help the airport to become the most convenient point of entry to Russia, and make visits to Siberia spectacular and memorable.